jacobdjwilson/pfMailReport/README.md

 An HTML formatted table that parses ONLY rows (new lines) and avoids columns completely.
 This option still parses the first line of the command output for a table header.

 * -l list
-An HTML ordered list that parses rows as list items.
+An HTML unordered list that parses rows as list items.
 No header or column parsing is included with this option.

 * ‘Header String’
 The secondary argument, passed as a string, will be utilized as a HTML section header `<h1>` before the table.
 Example: